 Cleaning floor mats regularly is essential to keep up with the dirt.
 If there's a noticeable mess, you should wash your car floor mats promptly.
 Otherwise, a quick cleaning weekly to monthly should suffice, depending on how often you use your car.
 Here's what you need to know to make your car mats look like new with some household cleaning products.

-The first step in cleaning any type of car mat or trunk mat is to remove it from the vehicle.
-It's much easier to tackle any stains and clean the mats if you're not contorting yourself inside the vehicle.
-Plus you don't need potentially slippery cleaning products around the gas, clutch, and brake pedals or extra moisture inside the car.
+The first step when you clean dirty car floor mats is to remove them from the vehicle.
+It's much easier to tackle stains and debris if you're not contorting yourself inside the vehicle.
+Plus you shouldn't have potentially slippery cleaning products around the gas, clutch, and brake pedals or extra moisture inside the car.

 What You Need

-How to Clean Carpet Mats
+How to Clean Cloth Car Mats

 Shake and Vacuum the Mats

-Then, with the mats lying flat, vacuum each one well on both sides to remove dirt particles.
+Then, with the mats lying flat, vacuum each one well on both sides.
 If the mats are wet, use a wet/dry shop vac to draw out the moisture.